AndrewAnnex/circ/README.rst

 Circ
 ====

-*Making just ok CTX imager vrt mosaics since 2018*
+*Making just ok CTX mosaics since 2018*

-Circ builds CTX mosaics by reading the CTX image metadata to select images that intersect the bbox the user provides, and then does some basic filtering and stochastic image reduction to come up with a reasonably minimal list of images that cover the bbox and have lowish emission angles.
+Circ builds CTX mosaics by reading the CTX image metadata to select images that intersect the bounding box the user provides, and then does some basic filtering and stochastic image reduction to come up with a reasonably minimal list of images that cover the bbox and have low-ish emission angles.

 The images used come from ASU Mars Space Flight Facility viewer.mars.asu.edu.